 USAC verifies that the service categories' description for which discounts are sought for each Funding Request Number (FRN) are not generic or encyclopedic (overly broad) to ensure that service providers can provide responsive bids to the applicant's request.
-The FCC Form 470 must be clear about the products, services, and quantities the applicant is seeking and must be based directly on the applicant's technology plan, if a technology plan is required for the specific type of service.
+The FCC Form 470 must be clear about the products, services, and quantities the applicant is seeking.

 - 1. 47 C.F.R. § 54.503(c) requires the applicant to seek competitive bids by posting an FCC Form 470 in order to seek discounts. - 2.
 The Commission requires applicants to "submit a complete description of the services they seek so that it may be posted for competing service providers to evaluate."
-Universal Service Order, 12 FCC Rcd 8776, 9076, FCC 97-157, ¶ 570.
-The Commission further requires "the application to describe the services that the schools and libraries seek to purchase in sufficient detail to enable potential providers to formulate bids."
-Id. at 9078, ¶ 575. - 3.
+Universal Service Order, 12 FCC Rcd at 9076, para.
+570. The Commission further requires "the application to describe the services that the schools and libraries seek to purchase in sufficient detail to enable potential providers to formulate bids."
+Id. at 9078, para.575. - 3.
 The Commission requires that:

-An applicant's FCC Form 470 [. . .] be based on its carefully thought-out technology plan and must detail specific services sought in a manner that would allow bidders to understand the specific technologies that the applicant is seeking . . . a Form 470 should not serve as a planning device for applicants trying to determine what is available or what possible solutions might meet the applicant's specified curriculum goals.
+An applicant's FCC Form 470 [...] be based on its carefully thought-out technology plan and must detail specific services sought in a manner that would allow bidders to understand the specific technologies that the applicant is seeking ... a Form 470 should not serve as a planning device for applicants trying to determine what is available or what possible solutions might meet the applicant's specified curriculum goals.
 A Form 470 should not be a general, open-ended solicitation for all services available on the eligible services list, with the hope that bidders will make more concrete proposals.
 The research and planning for technology needs should take place when the applicant drafts its technology plan, with the applicant taking the initiative and responsibility for determining its needs.
-The applicant should not post a broad Form 470 and expect bidders to do the

-"planning" for its technological needs.
-Request for Review of the Decision of the Universal Service Administrator by Ysleta Independent School District, et al., Federal-State Joint Board on Universal Service, Changes to the Board of Directors of the National Exchange Carrier Association, File Nos.
-SLD-321479, et al., CC Docket Nos.
-96-45, 97-21, Order, 18 FCC Rcd 26407, 26419-20, FCC 03-313, ¶ 28 (2003) (Ysleta Order).
+The applicant should not post a broad Form 470 and expect bidders to do the "planning" for its technological needs.
+Request for Review of the Decision of the Universal Service Administrator by Ysleta Independent School District, et al., CC Docket Nos.
+96-45, et al., Order, 18 FCC Rcd 26407, 26419-20, para.
+28 (2003) (Ysleta Order).

-- 4. 47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner." - 5.
-47 C.F.R. § 54.702(g) requires USAC to take "administrative action intended to prevent waste, fraud, and abuse."
+4. 47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner."